MMartinelli-hub/GutBrainIE_Pipeline/README.md

 }
 ```

-- **Document ID**: The PubMed ID (PMID) of the document.
-- **Text**: The raw text of the document.
-- **Annotations**: A list of entities, each represented as an object with the following fields:
-  - **start**: The starting character index of the entity in the text.
-  - **end**: The ending character index of the entity in the text.
-  - **type**: The type of the entity (e.g., Chemical, Disease).
-  - **text**: The actual text of the entity.
-- **Relations**: A list of relations, each represented as an object with the following fields:
-  - **type**: The type of the relation (e.g., interacts_with).
-  - **entities**: A list of entity IDs involved in the relation.

 ## Examples

 ### Entire Pipeline Example
 Here is an example use case for the entire pipeline, i.e., what is being done when launching `main.py`:
 1. **Retrieve Articles**: Runs `pubmed_retriever.py` to fetch PubMed articles listed in `pmid_list.csv` (depending on the input path defined in `config/config.yaml`).
 The retrieved articles are saved in `retrieved_articles/`, both in PubTator format, in a file named `retrieved_articles.txt`, and in CSV format, in a file named `retrieved_articles.csv`.
-2. **Predict Annotations**: Use `gliner_interface.py` to run NER on the corpus specified in the `config/gliner_config.yaml` file and save results in `predicted_annotations/` (depending on the output path defined in the `config/gliner_config.yaml` file).
+2. **Predict Entities**: Use `gliner_interface.py` to run NER on the corpus specified in the `config/gliner_config.yaml` file and save results in `predicted_entities/` (depending on the output path defined in the `config/gliner_config.yaml` file).
 The stored results include:
-    - A separate txt file for each processed document, named `<pmid>.txt`, in PubTator format
+    - A separate text file for each processed document, named `<pmid>.txt`, in PubTator format
-    - A single txt file containing all the processed documents in PubTator format, named `predicted_entities.txt`
+    - A single text file containing all the processed documents in PubTator format, named `predicted_entities.txt`
     - A single JSON file containig all the processed documents, named `predicted_entities.json`
-3. **Extract Relations**: Use `grapher_interface.py` to predict relations between concepts on the corpus specified in the `config/grapher_config.yaml` and save the results in `predicted_relations/` (depending on the output path defined in the `config/grapher_config.yaml` file).
+3. **Predict Relations**: Use `grapher_interface.py` to run RE on the corpus specified in the `config/grapher_config.yaml`, predict relations between concepts, and save the results in `predicted_relations/` (depending on the output path defined in the `config/grapher_config.yaml` file).
 If the loaded corpus contains the predictions for the entities, these will also be included in the stored results.
 The stored results include:
-    - A separate txt file for each processed document, named `<pmid>.txt`, in PubTator format
+    - A separate text file for each processed document, named `<pmid>.txt`, in PubTator format
-    - A single txt file containing all the processed documents in PubTator format, named `predicted_relations.txt`
+    - A single text file containing all the processed documents in PubTator format, named `predicted_relations.txt`
     - A single JSON file containig all the processed documents, named `predicted_relations.json`

 ### Individual Components Examples
 Here are a few example use cases:

 1. **Retrieve Articles**: Run `pubmed_retriever.py` to fetch PubMed articles listed in `pmid_list.csv`.
 The retrieved articles are saved in `retrieved_articles/`.
-2. **Predict Annotations**: Use `gliner_interface.py` to run annotation predictions and save results in `predicted_annotations/`.
+2. **Predict Entities**: Use `gliner_interface.py` to run entity predictions and save results in `predicted_entities/`.
-3. **Extract Relations**: Use `grapher_interface.py` to predict relations between concepts and save the results in `predicted_relations/`.
+3. **Extract Relations**: Use `grapher_interface.py` to run relation predictions between concepts and save the results in `predicted_relations/`.

 <!--- ## Contributing